 But at least only Ford lost money on the Edsel.
 We’re all losing money on the Nissan Leaf, thanks to the taxpayer subsidies that willed it into the marketplace.
 Each time you see one of these glorified golf carts flit by, you should be thinking: There goes $7,500 of my money.

-And the best part is the clean commuting:
+And the best part is the

 Hey, wait — the Leaf is supposed to run on ordinary household current, right?
 That means it’s useless for most apartment dwellers (go ahead, ask your landlord if you can run an extension cord to the building’s power supply) but fine for suburbanites.
 Only those suburbanites who have a lot of time on their hands, though: a PM test driver said it took 34 hours to recharge his Leaf using ordinary 120-volt household power.
 “For most people,” the gearhead magazine sheepishly noted, “the time constraint might preclude using the Leaf for everyday commuting.”